AnietieJohnson/Analysis-on-Superstore-sales-data/README.md

 performance in the coming.
 The following questions are to be answered.

  1. What category of Product gave highest Profit and sales
- 2. What is the relationship between discount, sales and profit
+ 2. Show profit and sales trend by quarter, How does discount differ quarterly
- 3. Which are the Top and bottom Four citiesby sales
+ 3. Show profit and sales trend by month
- 4. Show profit and sales trend by month
+ 4. Which are the Top Four cities by sales
- 5. Show profit and sales trend by quarter, how does discount differ quartely
+ 5. Bottom Four cities by sales
  6. What shipping method was most covenient for customers

 ## Data Sourcing